szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ### Writing new code

-I took the liberty to refactor these individual codeblocks, make them simpler, reduce unnecessary abstractions and define them in the context of functions.
-Functions that have arguments with types and return type.
+I took the liberty to refactor these individual code blocks, make them simpler, reduce unnecessary abstractions and define them in the context of functions.
+Functions that have arguments with types and a return type.

 In regards to parsing the journal entry and activity lines, my initial approach was to construct the `Activity` and `JournalEntry` dataclasses within the parser functions and return them.
 But that would violate the single responsibility principle because now the function would have two reasons to change.
 One when the `user_input` file format changes and the other when the dataclass changes.
 So I think the best way is to return the parsed values as `Tuple` or `NamedTuple`.